 Perspective

-Coastal disaster research laboratory performs researches on ocean wave, storm surge and tsunami disasters, and on their prevention and reduction for human safety in coastal zones.
-Japan's coastline is roughly 36,000 kilometers and the coastal areas of Japan are approximately 10 % of the total land area of Japan.
-Therefore, it is important to learn, know and reduce the coastal disasters in Japan.
+The coastal disaster research laboratory performs research on ocean waves, storm surges, and tsunami disasters and on their prevention and reduction for human safety in coastal zones.
+Japan's coastline is roughly 36,000 kilometers, and the coastal areas are approximately 10 % of the total land area of Japan.
+Therefore, it is important to learn about, understand, and reduce coastal disasters in Japan.

 The following research projects are currently active in our laboratory.

-The influence of global climate change due to green house effects on the earth environment must be considered in impact assessment, mitigation and adaptation strategies for future our society.
+The influence of global climate change due to greenhouse effects on the earth's environment must be considered in impact assessment, mitigation, and adaptation strategies for our society's future.
 Coastal areas are especially vulnerable to changes in wave activity and extreme weather events, whether in terms of loss of human life and property or in terms of erosion of coastlines and coastal structures.

 Projection of Future Typhoon/Hurricanes and Storm Surge Change